-A herniated disc is one of those conditions that feels as awful as it sounds.
-This form of damage to the discs that reside between vertebrae can cause neck, arm, leg and back pain, as well as a variety of other neurological discomforts.
-If you're having trouble getting around or enjoying your everyday life, rest assured that surgery isn't your only available answer -- and for many herniated disc sufferers, surgery isn't even necessary.
-We're happy to offer many non-surgical herniated disc treatment options here at Hogan Spine & Rehab in Sugar Land TX.
+A herniated disc is one of those conditions that feel as awful as it sounds.
+This form of damage to the discs that reside between vertebrae can cause neck, arm, leg, and back pain, as well as a variety of other neurological discomforts.
+If you're having trouble getting around or enjoying your everyday life, rest assured that surgery isn't your only available answer and for many herniated disc sufferers, surgery isn't even necessary.
+We're happy to offer many non-surgical herniated disc treatment in Sugar Land here at Hogan Spine & Rehab in Sugar Land TX.

 The vertebrae of your spinal column are cushioned from shock and friction by structures known as discs.
 The discs also help to maintain a consistent degree of space between the vertebrae.
 This benefit is an important one because it allows the facet joints, which connect and articulate the vertebrae, to function normally.

 A vertebral disc consists of two main components.
 The inner material, which is made up of a gel-like fluid, is called the nucleus pulposus.
 The fluid is encased by an outer shell of cartilaginous material called the annulus fibrosus.
 This arrangement gives the disc its springiness and toughness.

 Unfortunately, even the tough outer casing of a disc is subject to weakness and damage.
 When such a weakness develops, the annulus fibrosus may crack or tear.
 The nucleus pulposus then starts to protrude through the opening, where it may make contact with sensitive surrounding nerve tissues.